veggiemonk/awesome-docker/README.md

 ### Security

+* [Aqua Security $$$](https://www.aquasec.com) - Securing container-based applications from Dev to Production on any platform
 * [CIS Docker Benchmark](https://github.com/dev-sec/cis-docker-benchmark) - This [InSpec][inspec] compliance profile implement the CIS Docker 1.12.0 Benchmark in an automated way to provide security best-practice tests around Docker daemon and containers in a production environment.
 By [@dev-sec](https://github.com/dev-sec)
 * [Clair](https://github.com/coreos/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
 By [@coreos][CoreOS]
 * [docker-bench-security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 * [notary](https://github.com/docker/notary) - a server and a client for running and interacting with trusted collections.
 By [@docker][docker]
 * [oscap-docker](https://github.com/OpenSCAP/openscap) - OpenSCAP provides oscap-docker tool which is used to scan Docker containers and images.
 By RedHat
-* [Twistlock](https://www.twistlock.com/) $$$ - Twistlock Security Suite detects vulnerabilities, hardens container images, and enforces security policies across the lifecycle of applications.
+* [Twistlock $$$](https://www.twistlock.com/) - Twistlock Security Suite detects vulnerabilities, hardens container images, and enforces security policies across the lifecycle of applications.

 ### Service Discovery